NixOS/rfcs/rfcs/0050-content-addressed-paths.md

 thesis), but for the sake of simplicity, this RFC simply forbids to mark a derivation as ca if its build is not deterministic.

+## Client support

+The bulk of the job here is done by the nix daemon.

+Depending on the details of the current Nix implementation, there might or might not be a need for the client to also support it (which would require the daemon and the client to be updated in synchronously)

+## Old Nix versions and caching

+What happens (and should happen) if a nix not supporting the cas model queries a cache with cas paths in it is not clear yet.

 # Future work
 [future]: #future-work